Lote Hotelero No. 6, Desarollo Playacar, Playa del Carmen, Quintana Roo, Mexico

 The pioneer in luxury all–inclusive resorts, Royal Hideaway Playacar puts a formal gloss on package tourism.
-Its convenient location near Playa del Carmen means you might also want to nip into town for a few meals.
+Its convenient location near Playa del Carmen means you might also want to nip into town for a few meals or drinks.

 Set inside a sprawling gated community of condos, hotels, and a golf course, Occidental Resorts' Royal Hideaway has all the trappings of old–school luxury, beginning in the lobby, which is all stratospheric ceilings, gleaming marble floors, chandeliers, and oil paintings.
 Valets introduce guests to the reception staff, and service continues in this formal vein, with everyone greeted as "Mister" or "Miss," and even some white gloves sported by the bellhops.

 Rooms are clustered in two– and three–story villas (each with its own concierge) painted butter yellow and trimmed in white Caribbean–style gables.
-Paths meander over ponds and past small swimming pools, but the overall feeling is one of formality and planning––essential given the resort's relatively small lot.
-A smart layout allows a fair amount of room among the buildings, but the beachfront had almost completely disappeared in 2009, despite ugly long sandbags partially submerged offshore.
-(The government is promising beach restoration work eventually, though overdevelopment on the shoreline makes it a long–term battle.)
+Paths meander over ponds and past small swimming pools, but the overall feeling is one of formality and planning—essential given the resort's relatively small lot.
+A smart layout allows a fair amount of room among the buildings, but the beach width comes and goes depending on how recently a hurricane has hit.
+As of 2015 there was once again plenty of lounging space on cushioned chairs and in beach beds with willowing curtains.

 All rooms have complimentary beer and soda minibars, nice Bvlgari toiletries, separate shower stalls, Bose sound systems with iPod docks, and large closets with silk–trimmed bathrobes.
-All should have a widescreen LCD TV in place by press time.
+All have a widescreen LCD TV.

 A third of the guests at this established AAA 5–diamond resort are repeat visitors.
 Many travelers will never consider an all–inclusive package, no matter the perks that come with it.
-But for those who will (perhaps in part due to the range of activities available at such resorts), Royal Hideaway Playacar remains one of the best options on this side of Mexico––even if its vision of luxury feels a bit frozen in time.
+But for those who will, Royal Hideaway Playacar remains one of the best options on this side of Mexico—even if its vision of luxury feels a bit frozen in time.

 Web Address: www.royalhideaway.com